Tmuat/Visit-Kingston/README.md

 The main font used on the site is Noto Serif.
 It was chosen after experimenting with a number of fonts on [google fonts](fonts.google.com); it provided a visually pleasing font which stood out against both the dark blue and white backgrounds.

+#### Landing Imagery

+The imagery chosen for the landing screen was used to highlight multiple positive aspects kington has to offer and to entice the user to dig deeper into what they can do when visiting kingston.

 ---

 ### Wireframes